A bumpy day on Wall Street ends with stock indexes mixed

 The coronavirus pandemic is also worsening and doing more damage to the economy by the day.
 A UN agency said Monday that four times as many jobs were lost last year as in 2009, during the global financial crisis.

-GameStop, the video-game retailer that’s struggling to return to profitability, went on another wild ride, trading in a giant range between a low of $61.13 and a high of $159.18 in heavy trading volume.
-The stock was halted several times for volatility.
+GameStop, the video-game retailer that's struggling to return to profitability, went on another wild ride, trading in a giant range between $61.13 and $159.18 in heavy trading volume.
+The stock was halted nine times for volatility.

 Some high-profile investors have been saying its stock price was too high and placed bets to profit from an eventual drop by “shorting” it, or borrowing shares of GameStop and selling them.
 But as the shares keep rising, these investors are forced to get out of their bets by buying the stock, pushing the price up further.
-In afternoon trading it was up 11.6% at $72.53.
-It was trading at $17 at the beginning of the year.

-Technology stocks held up well and posted some of the biggest gains throughout the day.
-Apple rose 2.5% and Microsoft gained 1.4%.
-A solid earnings report helped lift shares of Huggies and Kleenex maker Kimberly-Clark by 4.6%.
+It finished Monday at $76.79, up 18.1%.
+It was close to $17 a few weeks ago.

-Banks were the biggest drag on the market.
-JPMorgan Chase shed 1.4% and Bank of America fell 1.6%.
+Financial stocks were the biggest drag on the market.
+Bank of America fell 1.2%, and Morgan Stanley dropped 2.4%.
 Travel-related companies also slipped as the virus pandemic continues crimping business.
-Carnival fell 4.6% after telling investors it would delay operations for several ships until November.
+Carnival fell 4.9% after telling investors it would delay operations for several ships until November.

+The Federal Reserve will begin a two-day meeting on interest-rate policy Tuesday, and the wide expectation is for it to keep the accelerator floored on its stimulus for the economy and markets.
+It has said it plans to keep interest rates low even if inflation rises above its 2% target.

 In European stock markets, Germany’s DAX fell 1.7%, and France’s CAC 40 slipped 1.6%.
 The FTSE 100 in London dipped 0.8%.